Top summer allergies and how to treat them

 Antihistamines are a tried-and-true method for managing allergy symptoms.
 Histamines are released when your body has an allergic reaction.
 Those histamines then bind to receptors on cells in your body.
 Antihistamines disrupt this binding and help reduce your allergy symptoms.
 They are often taken orally, and some can make you drowsy, like Benadryl, so be sure to read the instructions before taking the medication.

-- Nasal spray – such as Astepro (azelastine), Floanse (fluticasone propionate), Nasonex (mometasone)
+- Nasal spray – such as Astepro (azelastine), Flonase (fluticasone), Nasonex (mometasone)

 Nasal sprays help combat that dreaded nasal congestion that comes with allergies.
 Steroid nasal sprays like budesonide, fluticasone, and mometasone work well for immediate relief but are best when used consistently for 2 to 4 weeks.
 Antihistamine nasal sprays, like azelastine, provide a faster response than steroid sprays.